- Leslie Odom Jr. won the Tony Award for the Best Leading Actor in a Musical for his portrayal of

-- He is best-known on the small screen for his portrayal of 'Sam Strickland' in the NBC musical series Smash and his recurring role as 'Reverend Curtis Scott' on Law & Order: SVU.
+- He is best-known on the small screen for playing the role of "Sam Strickland" in the NBC musical series Smash and his recurring role as "Reverend Curtis Scott" on Law & Order: SVU.

 Leslie Odom, Jr. is a Tony and Grammy Award-winning and Emmy nominated performer – with a multifaceted career that spans all performance genres: Broadway, television, film, and music.
 Odom most recently released his second holiday album titled, The Christmas Album, in November, which features a collection of beloved traditional favorites together with two newly penned, original tracks.
 He is joined on The Christmas Album by guest artists, including Cynthia Erivo, Nicolette Robinson, and the Mzansi Youth Choir.

 Odom also starred in the film adaptation of the Olivier Award-nominated play One Night in Miami directed by Regina King, where he portrayed and performed the songs of legendary singer Sam Cooke.
 For the film, King also enlisted Odom to write and perform the original song, “Speak Now.”
 He received Academy Award nominations for Best Supporting Actor and Best Original Song.
 He can also be heard voicing the character of “Owen Tillerman” in the Apple TV+ animated musical-comedy series Central Park, for which he received an Emmy nomination, as well as in the recently released filmed performance of the original Broadway production of “Hamilton” on Disney+.
 His other upcoming projects include the feature film Music written and directed by singer-songwriter Sia; Needle in A Timestack written and directed by John Ridley; and next Spring he will star in The Many Saints of Newark, a prequel to David Chase’s Award-winning HBO series The Sopranos.
 Additional film and television credits include the limited series Love in the Time of Corona, which he co-starred opposite Nicolette Robinson and produced, Harriet, Murder on the Orient Express, Only, Red Tails and Smash.